caiobegotti/Panfolio/README.markdown

-  -u URL, --url URL     url to be appended to your gallery -b N, --blurry N      mark images whose blurry factor is above N -f, --fullscreen      makes a full screen pictures-only gallery -s, --sharing         enables social sharing features
+  -u URL, --url URL     url to be appended to your gallery -b N, --blurry N      mark images whose blurry factor is above N -f, --fullscreen      makes a full screen pictures-only gallery
 ```

 Pros
 ====

-- as fast and as simple as it could get
+- as simple as it could get
 - renders fine in tablets and smarthphones
+- no javascript code, it runs pretty fast
 - your pictures matter, no cluttering
-- addthis.com's support for sharing photos
 - automagically rotates thumbnails
+- elegant! css-only mosaic style gallery
-- a minimalist lightbox
+- a minimalist css-only lightbox
-- elegant!

 Cons
 ====